TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 `TXS >>  Simulator started`

-5. Simulator works a bit slower than the Java implementation.
+5. Simulator works a bit slower than the [Java implementation][8].
 To prevent unexpected delays to cause false negatives, increase delta times of tester.
 In the command window of the tester, input following commands:
 ```
 param param_Sim_deltaTime 4000